How and to what extent are states implementing standards?

 Components of the project

-1. Develop key indicators of successful implementation of the Common Core State Standards.
-In 2012, SREB worked with an advisory panel of state and national experts to determine the best actions and policies to track to show how states are putting the Common Core into practice.
+1. Develop key indicators of successful implementation of the college- and career readiness standards.
+In 2012, SREB worked with an advisory panel of state and national experts to determine the best actions and policies to track to show how states are putting their standards into practice.
 What is the timeline, for example, and how is the state aligning other policies with the standards?
 What support is available to teachers and principals?
 How is the state using data, partnering with others and allocating funds to be sure the standards are successful?

 2. Conduct in-depth research into the level of implementation in each of the states — including multiple interviews and detailed examination of policies, plans and practice.
 Researchers are collecting and analyzing extensive original, objective qualitative data.

-3. Publish reports on practice, status and progress of CCSS implementation.
+3. Publish reports on practice, status and progress of standards implementation.

 Early 2014: Benchmark reports documenting implementation in each state and patterns across all states in the study.